IsaacScript/isaacscript/docs/getting-started.md

 title: Getting Started
 ---

-`isaacscript` is currently only supported on Windows.
+`isaacscript` will currently work on Windows and Linux.
+The instructions below are for Windows.
+(Adjust them as needed if you are on Linux.)

 Choose one:
 - [Instructions for Beginners](#instructions-for-beginners) (detailed)